The Best Japanese Eyewear Brands

 This turn of events not only marks the beginning of one of the best Japanese eyewear brands, namely MASUNAGA.
 It also established Fukui as one of the world’s top three manufacturing hotbeds of eyewear.
 Right next to China and Italy.
 Even today, companies located in Fukui produce a whopping 97% of Japanese-made optical eyewear frames.

 Another advantage of Japanese eyewear brands is their openness towards new styles and fashion impulses.
-Whether it’s the latest streetwear looks, pop culture influences or understated designer fashions crafted for the runway – the best Japanese eyewear brands keep things interesting with new and stylish designs.
+Japanese fashion is influential.
+Whether it’s the latest streetwear looks, pop culture influences or understated designer fashions crafted for the runway – the best Japanese eyewear brands keep things interesting with new, inspiring and stylish products.

 So which stylish design is right for you?
 You’re in the best place to find the answer.
 The FAVR platform was created to provide assistance.
 For instance, you can use our virtual stylist called “Match My Style” to obtain individual style advice.
 Plus, you can see the frames by using our Virtual Try-On tool.
 Entirely without leaving your home!